-If the wood heater is properly installed it should not emit uncomfortable volumes of smoke into your room.
-A characteristic of bay window models is the accumulation of smoke in the window on low burn which can result in a puff of smoke being released into the room when the door is opened.
-To minimise this occurrence fully open the air slide 30 seconds prior to opening the door on any bay window model.
-If the level of smoke seems excessive check to ensure that the room is not airtight.
+If the wood heater is properly installed it should not emit any smoke into your room.
+Should this happen, check that your room is not air tight.
 This can easily be checked by opening a door or window.
 If the smoking stops you need to provide an additional air supply into the room.
 If this is not the problem, check if your chimney is blocked or obstructed and that you are not getting a down draught caused by the location of the open end of the flue pipe or chimney.

-If the problem persists contact your installation company and ask them to check the check the installation for any anomalies.
+If the problem persists contact your installation company and ask them to get your chimney and stove installation checked.